walterpinem/ai-travel-tool-sample-wp-plugin/README.md

 ![AI Travel Itinerary Generator](https://walterpinem.com/wp-content/uploads/2025/02/AI-Travel-Itinerary-Generator-tool-preview.png)

-Use the following shortcode to display the AI travel generator tool anywhere on your WordPress side:
+Use the following shortcode to display the AI travel generator tool anywhere on your WordPress site:

 `[ai_travel_tool]`